-5.3 In the event of a casual vacancy arising, for example, upon the early retirement of an existing Governor, the Board may appoint a person who is willing to act to be a coopted governor provided that any such person must retire on the date on which the Governor in whose place he or she is appointed would have retired.
+5.3 In the event of a casual vacancy arising, for example, upon the early retirement of an existing Governor, or if circumstances dictate that an appointment cannot be made from 1st September, the Board may appoint a person who is willing to act to be a coopted governor provided that any such person must retire on the date on which the Governor in whose place he or she is appointed would have retired.

-- 5.4 Care is taken to select Governors who are prepared to serve for a minimum of four years, (which is the normal length of a term of appointment), and to be prepared to commit the time necessary to get to know the School.
-The four-year term may be renewed on one occasion. - 5.5 A number of committees serve the Board, to whom powers are delegated as stated in their terms of reference; please refer to Appendix 2
+5.4 Care is taken to select Governors who are prepared to serve for a minimum of four years, (which is the normal length of a term of appointment), and to be prepared to commit the time necessary to get to know the School.
+The four-year term may be renewed on one occasion.

+5.5 A number of committees serve the Board, to whom powers are delegated as stated in their terms of reference; please refer to Appendix 2